There is more to Wyoming than you think!

 World’s Largest Hot Springs

 Make sure you stop at the world’s largest mineral hot springs.
-Do you know why it’s the worlds largest?
+Do you know why it’s the world’s largest?
 Most people assume it means the size.
 The title “World’s Largest Hot Springs” is definitely deceiving, as largest doesn’t apply to the size, but to the amount of water that flushes through.
-Visitors can take a free dip in the heat regulated indoor/outdoor pools.
+Visitors can take a free dip in the heat-regulated indoor/outdoor pools.

-There is a suspension foot bridge across the Bighorn River is commonly called “The Swinging Bridge.”
+There is a suspension footbridge across the Bighorn River is commonly called “The Swinging Bridge.”
 You’ll find a great view of the Bighorn River!

 Most people come for the hot springs, but there is so much more at the Hot Springs State Park.
 You’ll see Bison and be mesmerized by the hot water cascades down colorful Rainbow Terraces along the Big Horn River at a rate of 8,000 gallons per day.
 You can view it from the Swinging Bridge as well.
 Hot Springs State Park is free to get in.

-Tip: If you’re going to take a dip in the hot springs, and don’t want to smell like sulphur all day, make sure you bring soap with you!
+Tip: If you’re going to take a dip in the hot springs, and don’t want to smell like sulfur all day, make sure you bring soap with you!
 They do provide towels for you, but no soap.

 Some of the less famous byways in the U.S. are worth the drive!
 They are usually less crowded and yet still offer some amazing landscape to see!
 Have you driven this gorgeous byway yet?
-We’d love to hear your experience!
+We’d love to hear about your experience!